 What to do with your 401(k) from your previous job depends on your unique situation.
-Many residents of Jefferson County, MO have found choosing Correct Capital as their financial advisors to be the best decision for them.
+Many people in Jefferson County, MO have found choosing Correct Capital as their financial advisors to be the best decision for them.
 Our financial advisors operate under the fiduciary principle, which means that we are legally bound to act in good faith and have your best interests at heart.
 As Registered Investment Advisors, we have access to a wealth of investment research that we’ll provide you with.
-We’re founded on trust, honesty, and integrity.
+We’re based on trust, honesty, and integrity.

 Call us today at 314-930-401K, contact us online, or schedule an appointment with our financial and retirement planning advisors to make the best decision for your 401(k) rollover.
 Call 314-930-401K or reach out to our financial advisors in Jefferson County, MO today.